mkaito/bernstein/README.md

 ## Git integration

-Creating a project will create a branch with the same name.
-Merging the branch into master or develop (configurable), marks the project as done and archives it.
+Creating an issue will create a branch with the same name.
+Merging the branch into master or develop (configurable), marks the issue as complete and archives it.
 Tasks can be closed via commit messages such as "Fixes bug/cli/input-verification".